-There are many diseases to which honey bees can succumb, some of which are serious and require notification of the relevant authorities.
+There are many diseases that affect honey bees, some of which are serious and require notification to the relevant authorities.

 Some honey bee afflictions are less serious and can be treated or dealt with by the beekeeper themselves.

-Some afflictions are sometimes wrongly called "disease" notably infestations of parasitic mites.
-Wrongly termed or not they are still very damaging to the bees and the beekeeper's workload and require awareness and some knowledge to diagnose and treat.
+Some afflictions are sometimes wrongly called "disease", notably infestations of parasitic mites.
+Wrongly termed or not, they are still very damaging to the bees and the beekeeper's workload and require awareness and some knowledge to avoid,diagnose and treat.

 The links at left on this page are not definitive sources of information.
-There is much information about honey bee problems and diseases already on the web Defra is handy for UK beekeepers.
+There is much information about honey bee problems and diseases already on the web.
+The National Bee Unit is handy for UK beekeepers.
 In USA there is a similar organisation USDA, but many of the American universities have very informative websites about honey bee diseases and parasites.